pradyumna-7/NLP/README.md

   - Leveraging word embeddings from GloVe and spaCy to calculate cosine similarity, Euclidean distance, Manhattan distance, Jaccard similarity, and Pearson correlation.
   - Detailed explanations and mathematical formulas for each similarity/distance metric.

+- **Spam&NotSpam.ipynb**
+  *Topics Covered:*
+  - Loading and exploring a spam detection dataset.
+  - Cleaning and preprocessing text data.
+  - Creating word embeddings using GloVe.
+  - Training a Logistic Regression model for spam detection.
+  - Evaluating model performance with accuracy, classification report, and confusion matrix.
+  - Visualizing data with word clouds and pie charts.
+  - Making sample predictions on new texts.

 ---

 ## Flow of Topics